-We thought we would post a final wrap up regarding my recent trip to Kentucky.
+We thought we would post a final wrap up regarding our recent trip to Kentucky.
 Everyone out there has been clicking “refresh” waiting for the next posts, so we figured a nice conclusion was probably in order.
 We also wanted to say a few words about another product we brought back home with us from the Buffalo Trace Distillery.

 It’s one thing to take a long weekend and go for a drive.
 It’s something else to set a destination that is 4 states away and takes a full 24 hours to get there and back.
 Yet, despite the long time spent behind the wheel, Louisville is definitely within reach by car from the Twin Cities.
 The area has a lot more to offer visitors than we had time to see, but we focused on the Bourbon Trail®.
 This was also an excuse to see the countryside, visit antique shops and stay at charming B&Bs.
 The bourbon was truly a bonus.